HTTY Specification

 An implementation MAY advertise HTTY support to child processes using the HTTY environment variable.

-HTTY specifies the maximum supported HTTY framing version exposed by the current terminal environment.
+HTTY specifies the maximum supported HTTY transport version exposed by the current terminal environment.

 The variable is interpreted as follows: